ycrc/ycrc.github.io/docs/clusters/mccleary-farnam-ruddle.md

 #### `interactive`

-The `interactive` partition is now called `devel` and contains a set of dedicated nodes specifically for development or interactive uses (`salloc` jobs).
+The `interactive` partition is called `devel` and contains a set of dedicated nodes specifically for development or interactive uses (`salloc` jobs).
 To ensure high availability of resources, users are limited to one job at time.
 That job cannot request more than 6 hours, 4 cpus and 32G of memory.